HomeSite Map

 It has become apparent that The Beatles had a very relaxed attitude toward the song in their live shows.
 Not only was the song extremely easy to play, it was a "no brainer" for Ringo to remember the song's simple lyrics.
 With their "who cares" philosophy during their last year of touring, Ringo tended to repeat the first verse throughout the whole song, forgetting that there actually was a different second verse.
 Nobody thought to correct the matter.

-There were three TV performances of the song as well, the first being on February 23rd, 1963 on the British show "Big Night Out," which was a mimed performance that was broadcast on February 29th of that year, then the British TV special "Around The Beatles," which first aired on May 6th, 1964, and finally, a live performance in Paris on June 20th, 1964 was broadcast on a French TV show entitled "Les Beatles" on October 31st of that year.
+There were three TV performances of the song as well, the first being on February 23rd, 1963 on the British show "Big Night Out," which was a mimed performance at the Teddington Studio Centre of ABC Television that was broadcast on February 29th of that year, then the British TV special "Around The Beatles," which first aired on May 6th, 1964, and finally, a live performance in Paris on June 20th, 1964 was broadcast on a French TV show entitled "Les Beatles" on October 31st of that year.

 Interestingly, Paul McCartney and his band worked up a bluesy / jazzy version of the song which they would play during soundchecks before gigs on their 1993 "New World Tour," although they never performed it during their actual shows on this tour.
 Paul did, however, decide to include "I Wanna Be Your Man," in its original arrangement, during the 2017 leg of his "One On One" tour, this leg spanning from April 25th (Tokyo, Japan) to December 16th (Aukland, New Zealand).
 Also, on June 9th, 2018, Paul and his band played the song at the Philharmonic Pub in Liverpool for a special segment of "The Late Late Show With James Corden," a truncated version of this performance appearing on an hour-long CBS prime-time special entitled "When Corben Met McCartney, Live From Liverpool," which aired on August 20th of that year.